-We include WavCaps~\citep{mei2023wavcaps} and AudioCaps~\citep{kim2019audiocaps} for general audio captioning.
-We observe that, in the creation of WavCaps, some recordings originally had metadata relevant to bioacoustics and specific species.
-However, these were lost in the general-domain captioning, producing captions which are too generic for our purpose.
-We detect these cases by processing the original metadata, and re-process the metadata prompting Gemini-1.0-pro to produce bioacoustic captions.
-We include these new bioacoustic captions in addition to the original captions.
+\paragraph{General Audio} We include WavCaps~\citep{mei2023wavcaps}, AudioCaps~\citep{kim2019audiocaps}, and Clotho~\citep{drossos2020clotho} for general audio captioning.
+We observe that, during WavCaps creation, some recordings originally contained metadata relevant to bioacoustics and specific species.
+However, this metadata was lost during general-domain captioning, resulting in overly generic descriptions.
+We identify such cases by analyzing the original metadata, and re-process the metadata prompting Gemini-1.0-pro to produce bioacoustic captions.
+These enhanced captions are included alongside the original ones.